How to check your credit scores and credit reports

 Your credit is important because lenders use it to determine whether to approve loan applications and to set interest rates and terms.
 So the better your credit, the better your chances of qualifying for things like credit cards, mortgages and other loans—and the better your rates and terms might be.

 Checking your credit regularly and keeping an eye out for any unusual activity can also help you spot identity theft and scams.
+Tools like CreditWise can help you protect your credit.
 With CreditWise, you can receive alerts about some changes to your TransUnion and Experian credit reports that could indicate fraudulent activity.

-How to check credit scores in a nutshell
+Key takeaways: How to check your credit scores and credit reports

-Knowing how to get a copy of your credit reports and how to check your credit scores are important parts of managing your finances.
+Knowing how to check your credit scores and get copies of your credit reports is an important part of managing your finances.
 By monitoring your credit, you’ll have an idea of what lenders see when they review your credit.
 And you’ll be better able to spot any errors on your reports that may need to be corrected.

 If you’re ready to take the next step toward monitoring your credit, consider signing up for CreditWise.
-You can use it to access your TransUnion credit report and VantageScore 3.0 credit score for free anytime—without negatively impacting your scores.
-And with the CreditWise Simulator, you can even see the potential impacts of financial decisions on your credit score before you make them.
+You can use CreditWise to access your credit report and credit score for free anytime—without negatively impacting your scores.
+And with the CreditWise Simulator, you can even see the potential impacts of several financial decisions on your credit score before you make them.

 Related Content